zzo/JUTE/README.md

     jute_submit_test --test path/to/my/test/index.html --test path/to/other/test/index.html --test path/to/other/other/test.html

+##### Via STDIN

+    jute_submit_test --test -

-If you have a filename with one test file per line:
+jute_submit_test accept a test filename per line until EOF

 #### Running tests through Selenium

-Specify -sel_host to run the submitted tests through Selenium.
+Specify --sel_host to run the submitted tests through Selenium.
 You can optionally also supply -sel_browser to give a Selenium browser specification.  -sel_browser defaults to '*firefox'.

-    jute_submit_test --sel_host 10.3.4.45 [--sel_browser '*ieexplore'] --test path/to/test/index.html
+    jute_submit_test --sel_host 10.3.4.45 [ --sel_browser '*ieexplore' ] --test path/to/test/index.html

-Of course -sel_host can either point to an individual Selenium RC host or a Selenium grid host.
+Of course --sel_host can either point to an individual Selenium RC host or a Selenium grid host.

 Note the docRoot/testDir prepended to the specified test files.